BrightcoveLearning/BCL-API-References/Instructions/JSON-package.md

-# APIDOC - The JSON Package.
+# APIDOC - The JSON Package

 The configuration file is `apidoc.json`.
 It looks like this: